hont127/UnityStyleInput/README.md

-# How to initialize? 初始化:
+# How to initialize? :

 ```
 UsInput::ReleasedStateRestore();
 UsInput::Instance()->InitializeInput(contextObject);
 ```

-# How to release? 释放:
+# How to release?:

 ```
 UsInput::Instance()->ReleaseInput();